|Credit Card||Bonus Points Offer||Points / $1 Spend||Annual Fee|

 Why We Like It

 Another contender for those who want to earn rewards for doing their weekly supermarket shopping is the Coles Rewards Mastercard.
-Currently has 20,000 Flybuys points when you spend $500 or more eligible purchases within 60 days from approval (offer available to new customers only and Flybuys account must be linked to card).
+Currently has 30,000 Flybuys points when you spend $1,000 or more eligible purchases within 60 days from approval (offer available to new customers only and Flybuys account must be linked to card).
+After meeting the spending criteria the bonus points will quickly be credited to you within 4 weeks.

 This affordable credit card earns users 2 Flybuys points per $1 spend on general purchases of up to $3,000 and 1 Flybuys point thereafter.